Good warehouse safety practices are vital for any company, but small businesses are particularly vulnerable if accident or injury should occur.

 Legal Problems Can Spell the End for a Company

 When a large organisation appears in the media because an employee has been injured at work, it will leave them with a red face for a while and will make a nice dent in their finances — due to compensation payouts — but, ultimately, you’ll find in time that they recover.
-An example of this is Amazon, which faced $28,000 fines at the end of last year, due to two employees being killed in its warehouses in the space of two months.
+An example of this is Amazon, which faced $28,000 fines at the end of last year, due to two employees being kill in its warehouses in the space of two months.

 While industry-leading companies may be able to endure legal issues and fines, these types of problems could spell the end for a small business.
 If an employee slips, trips, falls from a height or has an accident while using machinery (such as a forklift) in your warehouse, the legal fallout could prove to be costly.
 A small business works on a tight budget and relies heavily on its reputation and taking note of warehouse risks could be a killing blow for what is otherwise a successful company.